AtrikGit6174/AtrikGit6174/README.md

 ### Hello World! 👋

 - 🔭 Cryptography and cybersecurity excites me...
 Looking for guidance on Cryptopals Cryptochallenges
-- 🔭 Well, I am finally trying out TryHackMe challenges and OverTheWire Bandits, and I just love them!
+- 🔭 Well, I am finally trying out TryHackMe challenges (@[Garuda1087](https://tryhackme.com/p/Garuda1087)) and OverTheWire Bandit, and I just love them!
 Newly installed Kali Linux and I am in awe!
-- :wave: I’m looking to collaborate on C++ projects
+- :wave: I’m looking to collaborate on C++ and Python projects
 - 🔭 I’m a beginner in working with Unity Editor.
 Do check out my LEGO tutorial guided game at https://play.unity.com/mg/lego/webgl-builds-33587
   Looking forward to your views and suggestions!
-- 🌱 I have completed Machine Learning, with the Stanford University Course on Coursera and joined Kaggle (will focus more on ML in the future)
+- 🌱 I have completed Machine Learning with the Stanford University Course on Coursera and joined Kaggle (will focus more on ML in the future)
 - ⚡ Fun fact: I call myself a Random Rhymer.
 Indian Mythology enthusiasts, count me in!

 <h3 align="left">Languages and Tools:</h3>